-112 where $\theta(t)$ is the Heaviside (step) function, $\Gamma$ is the Gamma function, $H_i \in (-1,0)$ is the

-114 deviation, $c{H_i}$ is a normalization constant and $\delta{ij}$ is the Kronecker $\delta$ .
-The different temperature 115 series, $T_i(t)$ , are correlated, and the spatial correlation structure is inherited from the innovation 116 cross-correlations, $a{ij}$ .
-The presence of the Kronecker $\delta$ in Eq.
-(6) implies that the temperature at 117 grid point "i" is an fGn with parameters $H_i$ and $\sigma{T_i}$ .
+where $\theta(t)$ is the Heaviside (step) function, Γ is the Gamma function, σ{T_i} is the standard deviation, c{H_i} is a normalization constant, and δ{ij} is the Kronecker δ . $H_i \in (-1,0)$ is the fluctuation exponent that characterizes the scaling of the fluctuations in time ($H_i + 1$ is the Hurst parameter, see the discussion after Equation S2 in the supporting information).
+The different temperature series, $T_i(t)$, are correlated, and the spatial correlation structure is inherited from the innovation cross-correlations, a{ij} .
+The presence of the Kronecker δ in Equation 6 implies that the temperature at grid point "i" is an fGn with H_i and σ{T_i} .

-In DRAL it was shown that the fGn model (Eq.
-(6)) is an accurate univariate 118 representation of the natural temperature variability for most of the globe.
-However, in the 119 tropical ocean, the fGn model approximates the temperature increments, meaning that the actual 120 temperature variability is modelled as a fractional Brownian motion (fBm) process with 121 122 fluctuation exponent $H_i \in (0,1)$ (see Fig. 1(a)), although cut-off at multi-annual scales.
-The fluctuation exponents of fBm and fGn are related as $H{fBm} = H{fGn} + 1$ .
-Both cases are high-123 124 frequency approximations of the more general fractional relaxation noise (fRn) process, 125 introduced in (Lovejoy, 2019; Lovejoy et al., 2020).
+In DRAL it was shown that the fGn model (Equation 6) is an accurate univariate representation of the natural temperature variability for most of the globe.
+However, in the tropical ocean, the fGn model approximates the temperature increments, meaning that the actual temperature variability is modeled as a fractional Brownian motion (fBm) process with fluctuation exponent $H_i \in (0,1)$ (see Figure 1a), although cut-off at multi-annual scales (note that the fBm and fGn fluctuation exponents respect $H{\text{fBm}} = H{\text{fGn}} + 1$).
+Both cases are high-frequency approximations of the more general fractional relaxation noise (fRn) process, introduced in (Lovejoy, 2019; Lovejoy et al., 2021).

-The use of a parametric model considerably reduces the number of parameters and clarifies their interpretation. m-StocSIPS is fully determined by the symmetric innovation crosscovariance matrix $a{ij}$ , the amplitudes of the temperature fluctuations $\sigma{T_i}$ , and the memory exponents $H_i$ .
-These characterize the internal dynamics; for example low values of $\sigma{Ti}$ over the oceans are a consequence of the greater heat capacity and thermal inertia and $H_i$ characterizes the memory associated with the multiscale energy storage mechanisms (Lovejoy, 2020; Lovejoy et al., 2020).
+The use of a parametric model considerably reduces the number of parameters and clarifies their interpretation. m-StocSIPS is fully determined by the symmetric innovation cross-covariance matrix a{ij} , the amplitudes of the temperature fluctuations σ{T_i} , and the memory exponents H_i .
+These characterize the internal dynamics; for example low values of σ{T_i} over the oceans are a consequence of the greater heat capacity and thermal inertia and H_i characterizes the memory associated with the multiscale energy storage mechanisms. m-StocSIPS itself has a physical interpretation as a high frequency approximation to the regional Fractional Energy Balance Equation (Lovejoy, 2021a, 2021b; Lovejoy et al., 2021).